panlinux/ubuntu-server-documentation/how-to/networking/install-dnssec.md

     ns                      IN  A       192.168.1.10
     noble                   IN  A       192.168.1.11

- * restart the service:
+Restart the service:

     sudo systemctl restart named

- * Check if the service can resolve the name `noble.example.internal`:
+Check if the service can resolve the name `noble.example.internal`:

     $ dig @127.0.0.1 +short noble.example.internal
     192.168.1.11